 If you are aiming for a certain quality level, the amount of effort and resources that go into the production can get enormous.
 In a case where you aim at broad audiences and you want to make a large part of the population aware of a problem of apocalyptic extent like climate change, this might be justifiable.
 However, if your content has less potential for that kind of scaling, consider your budget.

 Remember not to be all fixated on the product.
 You’ll also need resources to make people aware of the actual existence of your video.
-There are many really well-made explain pieces out there which literally count a meager 25 views because nobody ‘marketed’ them on social media.
+There are many really well-made explain pieces out there that literally count a meager 25 views because nobody ‘marketed’ them on social media.

 Repurpose Format #6: Blog Pieces